serenity-is/docs/api/js/corelib/README.md

 The version number for this package should be equal or as close as possible to Serenity NuGet package versions in your project file.

-> When using classic namespaces instead of the ESM modules, the types and functions in this module are directly available from the global `Serenity` abd `Q` namespaces.
+> When using classic namespaces instead of the ESM modules, the types and functions in this module are directly available from the global `Serenity` and `Q` namespaces.
 > e.g. `Serenity.EntityGrid`

 ## Table of contents